ralna/GALAHAD/doc/paper_v4/paper.md

 [`KNITRO`](https:https://www.artelys.com/docs/knitro/) [@ByrdNoceWalt06]
 are written predominantly in C/C++, and this is attractive as there are often straightforward bridges from C to other popular languages such as Python and Julia.
-Thus, we have now provided interfaces from Fortran to C for a significant subset of the Fortran packages.
+Thus, we have now provided interfaces between Fortran and C for a significant subset of the Fortran packages.
 This has been made possible using the standardised ISO-C bindings introduced in Fortran 2003, and enhanced in more modern revisions.
 Essentially an